jmbh/mgm/README.md

 # mgm

-Functions to estimate both stationary and time-varying k-order Mixed Graphical Models or mixed Vector Autoregressive (mVAR) models.
+The package includes functions to estimate, visualize and resample time-varying k-order Mixed Graphical Models (MGMs) and mixed Vector Autoregressive (mVAR) models.

+Here is a paper describing the package: https://arxiv.org/abs/1510.06871

+And here are a couple of blog posts about some functions: https://jmbh.github.io/

-The developmental version can be installed using the devtools-package:
+The developmental version can be installed from within R using the devtools-package:

 library(devtools)
 install_github("jmbh/mgm")